Spectrum Analyser

 Firmware repo

-First Person View (FPV) drones are a testament to the power of miniaturisation of electronics in recent years, with a few hundred gram drone capable of exceeding 70mph and accelerating faster than an F1 car.
-The FPV drone hobby has a strong culture of tinkering with many building their own drones from parts, especially historically, and this is a big reason why I became involved in the first place.
+First Person View (FPV) drones are a testament to the power of miniaturisation of electronics in recent years, with a drone weighing a few 100g capable of exceeding 70mph and accelerating faster than an F1 car.
+The FPV drone hobby has a strong culture of tinkering, with many building their own drones from parts, especially historically, and this is a big reason why I became involved in the first place.

 When flying drones in a group it is important to consider what frequency each is transmitting video at.
-The most typical band used for drones is the 5.8GHz band which is split up into around 8 non-overlapping video bands.
-Ideally drones will be transmitting at bands that are as far apart as possible and where there is minimal background interference.
-However, without a device capable of inspecting the activity in this frequency range, it is not obvious what the ideal bands are.
+Typically video is transmitted over the 5.8GHz range which is split up into around 8 non-overlapping video bands.
+Ideally drones will transmit at bands that are as far apart as possible and where there is minimal background interference.
+However, without a device capable of inspecting the activity in this frequency range, it is not obvious what these bands are.

-To tackle this problem, I decided to create a hand-held device that would be able to inspect the 5.8GHz band and report on the utilisation.
-The required features are:
+To tackle this problem, I decided to create a hand-held device to inspect the 5.8GHz frequency range and report current signal strength.
+For the device to be useful, the following requirements were set:

 • Graphical user interface